dotnet/docs/docs/machine-learning/tutorials/github-issue-classification.md

 ---
 title: Use ML.NET in a GitHub issue multiclass classification scenario
-description: Discover how to use ML.NET in a multiclass classification scenario to classify GitHub issues to assign them to a given area. ms.date: 01/24/2019 ms.topic: tutorial ms.custom: mvc
+description: Discover how to use ML.NET in a multiclass classification scenario to classify GitHub issues to assign them to a given area. ms.date: 02/01/2019 ms.topic: tutorial ms.custom: mvc
-#Customer intent: As a developer, I want to use ML.NET to apply a multiclass classification task so that I can understand how to classify GitHGub issues to assign them to a given area.
+#Customer intent: As a developer, I want to use ML.NET to apply a multiclass classification learning algorithm so that I can understand how to classify GitHGub issues to assign them to a given area.
 ---
-# Tutorial: Use ML.NET in a multiclass classification scenario to classify GitHub issues.
+# Tutorial: Use ML.NET in a multiclass classification scenario to classify GitHub issues

 This sample tutorial illustrates using ML.NET to create a GitHub issue classifier via a .NET Core console application using C# in Visual Studio 2017.

 In this tutorial, you learn how to:
 > [!div class="checklist"]
 > * Understand the problem
-> * Select the appropriate machine learning task
+> * Select the appropriate machine learning algorithm
 > * Prepare your data
-> * Create the learning pipeline
+> * Extract Features and transform the data
-> * Load a classifier
 > * Train the model
 > * Evaluate the model with a different dataset
-> * Predict a single instance of test data outcome with the model
+> * Predict a single instance of test data outcome with the trained model
-> * Predict the test data outcomes with a loaded model
+> * Predict a single instance of test data with a loaded model

 > [!NOTE]
 > This topic refers to ML.NET, which is currently in Preview, and material may be subject to change.
 For more information, visit [the ML.NET introduction](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).